| Conservation ConcernsReptiles first appeared on Earth around 260 million years ago and the number of species

 Wood Turtles he could

+catch.
+He also had advice on how to catch the entire population.
 If you wish a reptile as pet make sure you are dealing with dealer that can be trusted.

 Find out where the animals come from.
 Talk with other pet shops or even local conservation